smart-on-fhir/health-cards/ig-source/health-cards-framework.md

 In this step, the lab learns about the end-user's DID.
 To accomplish this, the lab initiates an OpenID Connect request associated with the user's account (e.g., by displaying a link or a QR code in the portal, or by hosting a FHIR API endpoint that allows a third-party app to initiate an OIDC request).
 The specific OpenID Connect profile we use is called ["DID SIOP"](https://identity.foundation/did-siop/).

 :::info
-:spiral_note_pad: **Discovering DIDs for labs:** To ensure that all parties can maintain an up-to-date list of DIDs for known labs, each lab [hosts a `.well-known/did-configuration` file](https://identity.foundation/specs/did-configuration/) on the web relative to its `.registration.client_url`, so parties such as the Health Wallet app can maintain a list of DIDs for each domain.
+:spiral_note_pad: **Discovering DIDs for labs:** To ensure that all parties can maintain an up-to-date list of DIDs for known labs, each lab [hosts a `/.well-known/did-configuration.json` file][well-known] on the same domain as `.registration.client_uri` lives on, so parties such as the Health Wallet app can maintain a list of DIDs for each domain.
 :::

 ```sequence